 - To do this, go to System Settings.

 - Go to the Network option in the first submenu, and click Firewall.

 - Alternatively, you can search for Firewall in the system settings.

 - Here, you’ll see firewall filters.
 You can choose to block incoming connections to your computer.

-- Turning the firewall off completely isn’t recommended since it might pose security threats, but don’t block all the incoming connections.
+- Turning the Firewall off completely isn’t recommended since it might pose security threats, but don’t block all the incoming connections.
 This might be affecting AirDrop.

 6: Restart your devices

 The good old restart method.
 Long press the power and volume up buttons on your iPhone and slide to power off or shut it down from the General menu in the Settings app.
-You may restart the phone with assistive touch as well.
+You may restart the phone with an assistive touch as well.